rbutenuth/fpl/doc/lists.md

 ### replace-elements
 Replace some elements from this list with elements of another list.
-It is not required for the second list to have the same number of elements as are removed from the original list.
+It is not required for the second list to have the same number of elements as elements are removed from the original list.
 `from` is the index of the first replaced element, `new-elements` is the list with the new elements, `num-replaced` elements will be removed.
 ```